lvanschilfgaarde/lordcephei.github.io/pages/cpa-documentation.md

 **NTHET=2** specifies that there will be two CPA-DLM components with polar angles 0 and π. **NTHET=N** with $$N>2$$ specifies a vector-DLM model, for which N polar angles for the local moment direction are selected using the Gaussian quadrature for the sphere.
 (Axial symmetry is always assumed and the integral over the azimuthal angle is taken analytically.)

-**Combined Chemical and Spin Disorder**{: style="color: purple"}.
+**Combined Chemical and Spin Disorder**{: style="color: orange"}.
 Either spin or chemical disorder may be specified; they may also be included simultaneously.
 If only **CPA=** is chosen, that species will be treated with chemical, not spin, disorder.
 If only **NTHET=** is chosen, that species be treated with spin disorder only.
 Specifying both means that the CPA will include both chemical and spin disorder.
 For example, in the above example for CPA, if **SPEC ATOM=Fe** includes a tag **NTHET=2** (while species 4 and 5 have **NTHET=0**), species Fe describes a CPA site with 4 components: 25% Fe, 25% Fe with a reversed local moment, 30% species 4 and 20% species 5.